mendix/docs/content/en/docs/appstore/modules/opc-ua-connector.md

 If you ever want to reject a certificate from the server, the "untrust certificate" action will remove the certificate from the list to trusted certificates.

 ## 3.3 View Services
 Browsing lets you navigate the content of the server.
 There are three implementations provided that will be sufficient for most use cases.
-These are
+These are:
 * Get Roots.
 Retrieves the top level nodes of the server
 * Get Children.
 Retrieves the sub level node for a given node.
 * Get Parent.
 Retrieve the parent node for a given node.

 ### 3.3.1 The Browse action
 The browse action lets you traverse from one node to others.
 The request object for the action is a BrowseDescription.
-The BrowseDescription contains the following fields.
+The BrowseDescription contains the following fields:
 * Node ID.
 The node ID of the node from where you want to browse.
 * Browse directions.
 In which direction to traverse.
 * Node ID reference type.
 Specifies the Node ID of the reference type to follow.
 If left empty, returns all references.
 * Include subtypes.
 Indicates whether subtypes of the ReferenceType should be included.
 * Node Class Mask.
 Specifies which NodeClasses will be returned.
 If no value is provided, no filter will be applied.
-* * Note that this is an integer attribute, while the interpretation is in binary format.
+  * Note that this is an integer attribute, while the interpretation is in binary format.
   * The bits represent in order: Object, Variable, Method, ObjectType, VariableType, ReferenceType, DataType, View.
   * Example: Browsing only Objects, Variables and View is binary represented by [1,1,0,0,0,0,0,1] <br> which is 2<sup>0</sup> + 2<sup>1</sup> + 2<sup>7</sup> = 131.
 * Result Mask.
 Specifies the fields in the reference description structure that should be returned.
-* * Note that this fields must be supplied in decimal format, while the interpretation is in binary format.
+  * Note that this fields must be supplied in decimal format, while the interpretation is in binary format.
   * The bits represent in order: ReferenceType, IsForward, NodeClass, BrowseName, DisplayName, TypeDefinition.
   * Example: Requesting only the field DisplayName is binary represented by [0,0,0,1,0,0] <br> which is in decimal representation 2<sup>3</sup> = 8.

 The response of the Browse action returns a browse response object.
 There is a StatusCode associated to the response,which represents the status of the call.
 The response may contain one or more BrowseNodes, these are the references from the response.
-A browse node contains the following fields.
+A browse node contains the following fields:
 * Node ID.
 The Identifier of the referenced node.
 * Browse name.
 Browse name of the referenced node.
 * Display name.
 Display name of the referenced node.